timhwang21/gitbook/programming/databases/metrics.md

 # Metrics

-This will be a loosely organized crash-course collection of facts about metrics.
+This will be a loosely organized collection of facts about building analytics and metrics.

 ## Characteristics of analytical queries